monhacks/patched-crystal/ReadMe.txt

 Kurt will now immediately make balls, no need to wait an entire day.

-Changing the time now only requires to press DOWN + B on the main menu, no password needed.
+Changing the time now only requires to press DOWN + B on the title screen, no password needed.

 The Lucky number show is now daily instead of weekly.

-Poliwhirl and Slowpoke now require the Link Cord item to evolve into Politoed and Slowking respectively.
+Poliwhirl and Slowpoke now need to use the Link Cord item to evolve into Politoed and Slowking respectively.

 Trainer card now has a Kanto badges page and both pages use colored badges.